frios/RC-IAP/README.md

 A RevenueCat based in-app purchase package.

 RC-IAP is a simple to implement RevenueCat based in-app purchase system.
-It takes care of displaying a purchase page with a Title, Image, and a message from the developer, the last two of which are optional.
+It takes care of displaying a purchase page with a Title, Image, and a message from the developer, all of which are optional (Title defaults to "In-App Purchases").

 Setup is easy following the steps outlined below.